Explore the map

 The map now shows the outline of China.
 You'll zoom to China and turn on and style the rivers layer.

-- In the Layers pane, click the visibility button for the China_Rivers layer to turn the layer on.
+- In the Layers pane, click the Visibility button for the China_Rivers layer to turn the layer on.

 The rivers are styled as light purple lines.
 To help convey that the lines represent water in the rivers, you'll change the color to blue.